Atom trapping and dynamics in the interaction of optical vortices with quadrupole-active transitions: Atom dynamics

 \subsection{Counter-propagating doughnut modes}

-We consider only so-called 'doughnut' LG modes for which $p=0$, i.e. there is one axial node for the fields along the propagation direction.
-The initial velocity of the atom is chosen as $V(0)=(0,0)$ and the beams differ not only in their directions of propagations; they can also differ in the values of the quantum numbers $l_1$ and $l_2$.
-Without loss of generality, we consider the case : $l_1=l_2=|l|$.
+We consider only counter-propagating 'doughnut' LG modes, namely those for which $p=0$ and in which there is one radial node in the field amplitude function.
+The initial velocity of the atom is chosen as $V(0)=(0,0)$ and the beams differ not only in their directions of propagation but they can also differ in the values of the quantum numbers $l_1$ and $l_2$.
+For illustration we consider the case : $l_1=l_2=|l|$.
 Also, in order to trap atoms in the optical vortex, we consider the case of negative detuning $\Delta_0 < 0$.
 The distances are measured in units of the beam waist $w_0$ and we choose the initial position as $(X(0),Y(0))=(-0.5, -2) w_0$.

 Figures \ref{Fig3} display the trajectory of the Cs atom in the counter-propagating LG beams for which $l_1= l_2$.

 Other features of the trapping and dynamics can be seen in the plots displayed in figures \ref{Fig3} for various time intervals.
 It is seen that the atom remains confined on one side of the potential well, where it was initially positioned and executes oscillatory motion within that side of the potential well bouncing off the potential walls, but does not retrace its previous trajectory.